|

 The

-skills needed to successfully communicate in the workplace include talents
+skills needed to successfully communicate in the workplace include

-and Diplomacy" to avoiding self-defeating patterns, this program
+"Tact and Diplomacy" to avoiding self-defeating patterns,

-training works with typical struggles professionals encounter of a frequent
+a challenge.
+This training works with typical struggles professionals

-basis.
-Learning to reword and deliver your ideas can make for a win/win
+ideas can make for a win/win environment.

 2 - 4 hours (return to topic menu)